istentoumis/littleLemonOrder/README.md

 # Little lemon order - cart system
 Only available in Android emulator since I have a Windows machine 🙏

+After clone, run `npm i` to install project's dependencies and build the project!

 ## Screenshots from app

 ### Sign up